PAdventures/PAdventures/README.md

 - 👋 Hi, I’m @PAdventures
 - 👀 I’m interested in building a website for my Discord Server and YouTube Channel
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Discord.js, C++ and HTML5
 - 📫 How to reach me: Contact me at PAdventures-help@outlook.com

 - Take a look at my YouTube Channel: [YouTube-Pokemonboy Adventures](https://www.youtube.com/channel/UCikO67glfy07ucQMwFMPvxQ)
-- Take a look at my Discord Server: [Disocrd-Pokemonboy Adventures YT Server](https://discord.gg/GczDGWt8Hw)

 <!---
 PAdventures/PAdventures is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.